kernel-m0d3/intro_os/README.md

 # intro_os
 code for OS projects

+Today I open myself to the world.
-I am prolly gonna put the projects assigned to me.
+I am prolly only gonna put the projects assigned to me.
 Maybe in the future I'll add more...